 It’s totally worth it though, and the tedious journey to get there makes it even more important to know when the best time to visit Koh Lipe is.

-It took years before our little family finally made it to this far-flung island paradise.
-Fortunately, it did not disappoint.
+It took years before I finally made it to this far-flung island paradise.
+Fortunately, it did not disappoint!
 Called the “Maldives of Thailand,” because of its crystal clear turquoise waters, pristine white sands, living coral and ample sea life, it’s as beautiful a beach destination as I’ve ever been to.
-It’s totally worth a visit, despite the difficulty of getting there.

 Jump to what you want.